The Boatmen is a fantasy story set in another world showing the day when a boatman working on the Silver River stands up to injustice.

-The Boatmen is a story I wrote for the Fantasy Faction monthly writing contest.
-My story came a joint second.
-It's set in another world, one in which much of the world is still unexplored.
+This is a story that I originally wrote for the Fantasy Faction monthly writing contest.
+It came second.
 I've tweaked the ending a bit, but otherwise it's the same.

 You can read it below.